UxuginPython/rrtk/README.md

-### Rust Robotics ToolKit: A set of algorithms and code structures for robotics in Rust.
+### Rust Robotics ToolKit: A set of algorithms and other tools for robotics in Rust.

+It is partially `no_std`.
 It does not currently integrate with any API directly, but this may be added in the future.

+#### License
+GNU Lesser General Public License, version 3 only

 #### Available:
 - PID controller